The Group's companies currently generate more than 209,483 direct jobs and more than 500,000 indirect jobs.

 T e l m e x

-In 1990, Grupo Carso and other Mexican investors acquired 10.4% of the company’s stock, in partnership with SBC - 5% with an option for an additional 5% - and France Telecom 5%.
+In 1990, Grupo Carso and other Mexican investors acquired 10.4% of the companys stock, in partnership with SBC - 5% with an option for an additional 5% - and France Telecom 5%.
 Since 1990, Telmex has embraced a work culture where training, modernization, quality and customer service is a priority.
-Over the course of 17 years, Telmex has developed a world-class technology platform that has allowed it to optimize processes and strengthen the corporate culture, translating into improved levels of service and customer care.
-At Telmex, we focus our efforts on exceeding our clients’ expectations.
+Over the course of 20 years, Telmex has developed a world-class technology platform that has allowed it to optimize processes and strengthen the corporate culture, translating into improved levels of service and customer care.

 Telmex operates with the firm conviction to access the entire population to telecommunications, even though not having profit margins or subsidies; the Enterprise has the largest network of the country in this sector.